UPenn-CIT599/COVID19SeverityPredictor/README.md

 ### Project Description/Objectives

 ### Background
-- The COVID-19 pandemic is overwhelming healthcare institutions across the globe
+- The COVID-19 pandemic is profoundly influencing global society and healthcare institutions
-- Little is known about its disease course
+- Little is known about the disease course; learning is ongoing
-- A model which predicts disease severity at hospital admission could profoundly influence clinical decision making e.g. Whether or not the patient should be admitted to the intensive care unit
+- A model which predicts disease severity at hospital admission could avail clinical decision making -For example, whether an immediate ICU admission is warranted

 ### Design
 - Read in COVID-19 risk factors